eclipse-thingweb/playground/README.md

 # WoT (W3C) Thingweb-Playground

+Try it online at http://plugfest.thingweb.io/playground/

+## Structure

 The structure of all Web of Things (WoT) Playground packages is shown here: ![packageStructure](https://i.imgur.com/cbleWss.png)
-The core package provides a function to check whether a Thing Description (TD) is valid according to the W3C standard.
+The core package provides a function to check whether a Thing Description (TD) is valid according to the W3C WoT [standard](https://w3c.github.io/wot-thing-description/#).
 Its functionality can be imported, as well as the assertion checks of the assertion package.
 They create a report stating how much standard assertions a fullfilled by a single TD or WoT Implementation.
-Both packages are used by the Web and CLI packages to provide their functionalities plus IO functionalities through an UI.
+Both packages are used by the Web and CLI packages to provide their functionalities, plus IO functionalities through an UI.

 ## Packages